-As at December 31, 2020, the Company had cash of \$0.9 million and net working capital of \$0.5 million, compared to cash of \$5.6 million and net working capital of \$5.3 million, as at December 31, 2019.
-The decrease in the Company's cash and net working capital is due primarily to funds used in operations.
+As at December 31, 2021, the Company had cash of \$21.0 million and net working capital of \$20.0 million, compared to cash of \$0.9 million and net working capital of \$0.5 million as at December 31, 2020.
+The Company's cash and net working capital balance increased during the year ended December 31, 2021 due to the net proceeds generated by the Financing, which have been partially offset by funds used in operations, including mineral property and surface access rights payments, and for general corporate purposes.